 Share your contact details, future events, and any news

-As you’re finishing you’ll be asked how people can get in touch with you, any updates to give and, well, anything you
+As you’re finishing you’ll be asked how people can get in touch with you, any updates to give and, well, anything you wish to pas on.

 You’ll be asked if there’s anything you want to remove, do you need a copy to review